 Yes, the corporation may pay a reasonable salary to founders who are working as employees.

-he cost to start a nonprofit in Alabama is $200 plus a 4% convenience fee for submission of the Certificate of Formation.
+The current cost to start a nonprofit in Alabama is $200 plus a 4% convenience fee for submission of the Certificate of Formation.
+Always check with the Alabama Secretary of State to find out current fees, as these may change over time.

 A nonprofit can make money provided it’s reinvested back into the company or used to help further its mission.
 It cannot pay the money out as a dividend.